guidalabs/kubernetes-fundamentals-exercises/k8s/hpa/README.md

 A HorizontalPodAutoscaler automatically updates a workload resource, with the aim of automatically scaling the workload to match the resource demand.
 Horizontal scaling means that the response to increased load is to deploy more Pods instead of giving the Pod more CPU or Memory.
 You can configure your own thresholds for when the pod should scale.

-Deploy a PHP apache deployment with a service that will be used for autoscaling.
+Deploy a frontend deployment with a service that will be used for autoscaling.

 ```
-kubectl apply -f php-apache.yaml
+kubectl apply -f frontend.yaml
 ```

 Confirm that the application is running